steve-lebleu/typeplate/README.md

 $ kem
 ```

-The prompt ask you first the local destination, and check if the local directory exists.
-Please, provide the absolute root folder path of the project (ie /var/www/my-project).
+First, the prompt ask you local folder destination, and check if the directory exists.
+Please, provide absolute root folder path of the project (ie /var/www/my-project).

 Next, you will enter the name of the entity to generate.
 You can provide one or many words separated by spaces, generator will use hyphens for filename, and PascalCase for entity name.

-Note that the generated files contains only basic features.
-Note also that some parts must be filled by yourself :
+Note that generated files contains only basic features and some parts must be obviously filled by yourself :

 * **Container**: The dependencies container must be updated with the controller.
 At least one.
 * **Proxy-router**: The proxy-router service must be updated with the created router.